Alejogb1/job-board/blog-data/what-is-the-difference-between-mel-spectrogram-and-mfcc-for-automatic-speech-recognition.md

 id: "what-is-the-difference-between-mel-spectrogram-and-mfcc-for-automatic-speech-recognition"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 I’ve spent more hours than I care to remember tweaking audio features for various speech applications, so this is a topic I've certainly got a handle on.
 The distinction between mel-spectrograms and MFCCs (Mel-Frequency Cepstral Coefficients), while seemingly subtle, is actually crucial for effective automatic speech recognition (asr).
 It often boils down to what kind of information you need to retain and how much computational efficiency you're aiming for.
 I’ll try to break it down into digestible parts, and also share some practical examples from my past projects.

 Essentially, both mel-spectrograms and MFCCs start with a spectrogram, which itself is derived from the raw audio signal through a short-time fourier transform (stft).
 A spectrogram visualizes the frequency content of the audio over time, and this forms the fundamental basis for both approaches.
 Now, where they diverge is in how they further process that frequency information.